 \subsection{K-Means Clustering}

-K-Means clustering algorithm performs on data to find K division sto satisfy a certain criterion.
-Firstly, it computes the distance between the data points and the randomly initialized centroids \cite{kmean}, then accordingly form the cluster of all the data which are close to the center.
-This iterative process is repeated until the criterion of the functions converges to the local minimum.
-Euclidean distance is used to compute distances between the data and its time complexity is $\mathcal{O}(Kn)$, where K number of cluster and n number of data.
+K-Means cluster algorithm performs on data to find K divisions to satisfy a certain criteria.
+Firstly, it computes the distance between the data points and the randomly initialized centroids \cite{kmean}.
+Thereafter, it creates cluster based on the distance of the data and the centre.
+This iterative process is repeated until the criteria of the functions converges to the local minimum.
+Euclidean distance is used to compute distances between the data.
+Its time complexity is $\mathcal{O}(Kn)$, where $K$ is number of cluster and $n$ is number of data.
 As shown in Table \ref{tab:kmean}, the K-Means algorithm creates 5 clusters and each cluster is placed in each FPGA partition.
 The $V_{ccint}$s of $Partition-1$, $Partition-2$, $Partition-3$, $Partition-4$ and $Partition-5$ are $0.96$, $1.00$, $0.97$, $0.98$ and $0.94$ respectively.